mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 there are legitimate reasons to prefer not changing record files (having to maintain backwards compatibility or not requiring a complete re-deploy), but these reasons should be discussed instead of implicitly assumed.

+To me, these are also the types of failure modes that are most difficult to catch during code review.
+Diff views will analyze that code has changed, so code that _didn't_ change is especially difficult for human monkey brains to spot, with no green or red bright highlighting.
+You must be especially vigilant to catch code that _did not_ change but _should_ have.

 ### Resisting New Types